bytecodealliance/component-docs/component-model/src/design/component-model-concepts.md

 A [WebAssembly Component](./components.md) is a core module extended with higher-level types and interfaces.
-WebAssembly components are *nestable*: they may contain one or more core modules and/or sub-components composed together.
+WebAssembly components are *nestable*: they may contain zero or more core modules and/or sub-components composed together.
 For example, a component implementing a simple calculator might be written by composing together a component that parses strings to floating-point numbers with a component that does the main arithmetic.